Albury Frequently Asked Questions

 Who is developing Kensington Gardens Albury & Shepparton?

-Our Kensington Gardens estates are being developed by ‘Choice Retirement Communities’, a private family-owned Queensland business.
+Our Kensington Gardens villages are being developed by ‘Choice Retirement Communities’, a private family-owned Queensland business.
 Our owner Marlene Green has over 30 years continuous involvement in the retirement village industry.
 She has successfully developed and operated Argyle Gardens Bundaberg, Carlyle Gardens Bargara, Carlyle Gardens Mackay and Carlyle Gardens Townsville during that time.

 Marlene is supported by a long-term management team, with our CEO Peter Lollo having devoted over 20 years of service to the company.